Equation of State Extrapolation Systematics: Parametric vs. Nonparametric Inference of Neutron Star Structure: Acknowledgements

 \section{Acknowledgements}

+BB thanks the anonymous referees for useful suggestions which helped to improve the manuscript.
 BB acknowledges the support from the Alexander von Humboldt Foundation through a Humboldt Research Fellowship for Postdoctoral Researchers.
 Calculations were performed on the facilities at the SUNRISE HPC facility supported by the Technical Division at the Department of Physics, Stockholm University.